encode/httpx/docs/index.md

 HTTPX is a fully featured HTTP client for Python 3, which provides sync and async APIs, and support for both HTTP/1.1 and HTTP/2.

+!!! note
-**Note**: *HTTPX should be considered in beta.
+    HTTPX should currently be considered in beta.

     We believe we've got the public API to a stable point now, but would strongly recommend pinning your dependencies to the `0.11.*` release, so that you're able to properly review API changes between package updates.

     A 1.0 release is expected to be issued sometime on or before April 2020.

 ---